-SI.
-No. Functional Area-wise Component Limit of Central Assistant as % of outlay for "gap filling" component.
+SI.N o.
+Functional Area-wise Component Limit of Central Assistance as % of outlay for "gap filling" component.
+1 Strengthening Machinery of Administrative Upto 1.5% on re-imbursement basis

-1 Strengthening of Administrative Machinery Upto 1.5% on re-imbursement basis
+2 Technical Resource Support for the

-2 Technical Resource Support for the Scheme
+Scheme

-3 Awareness Generation and Publicity
+3 Awareness Generation and Publicity 1.5%

-4 Management Information System (MIS) 1.5%
+4 Management Information System (MIS)

 5 Evaluation

 6 Baseline Survey 1%

 7. Preparation of Village Development Plans 1%

 Total 5%

-9. Time frame for completing activities under the two components of the Scheme
+9. Time frame for completing activities under the Scheme

-Activities to be undertaken under the gap-filling component will be expected to be completed within one year of the launch of scheme.
-Convergent implementation of the existing scheme, however, will continue in order to ensure achievement of basic "model village" milestones, as far as possible, within three years.
-Within the activities to be undertaken through convergent implementation, those relating to development of physical infrastructure will be expected to be completed within one to two years.
-Improvement in social indicators, such as infant mortality, maternal mortality, universal immunization, 100% institutional delivery, 100% retention in schools of children in the group 6-14 may be accomplished within 3 years.
+Activities selected to be undertaken under the Village Development Plans (VDPs) will be expected to be completed within three years of the launch of scheme.
+Convergent implementation of the existing scheme, however, will continue in order to ensure maintenance of the basic "model village" milestones, as far as possible, even after the period of three years is over.
+The activities to be undertaken for development of physical infrastructure will be expected to be completed within one to two years of their starting, within the overall three year period of the implementation of PMAGY.